jarun/nnn/README.md

 #### Contexts

-Contexts (aka _tabs_ aka _workspaces_) serve the purpose of exploring multiple directories simultaneously.
+Contexts serve the purpose of exploring multiple directories simultaneously.
 4 contexts are available.
 The status of the contexts are shown in the top left corner:

 - the current context is in reverse
 - other used contexts are underlined